Benchmarking Unsupervised Object Representations for Video Sequences: Additional Results

-\tabref{tab:challenge} and \tabref{tab:ood} list the results for the three models, \textsc{ViMON}, \textsc{TBA} and \textsc{OP3}, on the VMDS challenge sets and out-of-distribution (o.o.d.) sets respectively.
+\tabref{tab:challenge} and \tabref{tab:ood} list the results for the four models, \textsc{ViMON}, \textsc{TBA}, \textsc{OP3} and \textsc{SCALOR}, on the VMDS challenge sets and out-of-distribution (o.o.d.) sets respectively.
 Results are shown as the mean and standard deviation of three training runs with different random seed per model.